 RSL don't have a team hall of fame, and did not select an all-time team for their 10th Anniversary in 2015.
 There's also no viewable display for their only retired number, the 9 of Jason Kreis.
 That name should sound familiar to you: He was named MLS Most Valuable Player when helping the D.C.
 Scum to the 1999 title, and was the 1st head coach of New York City FC, before the club's pathetic performance led to him being fired after just 1 season.
 He now manages Orlando City.

 Since RSL's inception in 2005, they and their arch-rivals, the Colorado Rapids, have competed for the Rocky Mountain Cup.
-Real have won it 8 times, the Rapids 4.
+Real have won it 9 times, including the last 2, and the Rapids 4 times.

 The Rocky Mountain Cup